-The administration of the Plan in 2023 was a joint effort between SGI and PEBA.
-Administration of the Plan going forward has been delegated to Plannera Pensions and Benefits where management is responsible for financial administration of the funds and management of assets.
+The administration of the Plan in 2024 was a joint effort between SGI and the Public Pension and Benefits Administration Corporation, operating as Plannera Pensions and Benefits (Plannera).
+Plannera management is responsible for financial administration of the funds and managing of assets.